• Feather-Icon

 Read More

-Remembrance of the Life of Sister Patricia Jean (PJ) Manion SL
+Remembrance of the Life of Joan Blessum Mahan CoL

-A woman with short, white hair and round, wire glasses smiling brightly for a headshot picture wearing a purple turtleneck, and a salmon colored sweater outdoors.
+A woman with short grey hair and round glasses smiling for a headshot picture outdoors on a sunny day in front of a house.
+She is wearing a light purple sweatshirt and a black jacket on top.

 Read More